 Mighty Morphin' Power Rangers: The original Megazord has a tank mode, although this is used sparingly.
 Titanus' attack mode is tank-like and was even branded as such in Kyoryu Sentai Zyuranger.
 The original Ultrazord is also basically a tank, guaranteed to obliterate the Monster of the Week by rapid-fire shelling it to dust.
 The only being to survive a barrage fron Ultrazord was Lokar, and he was badly scarred when next he showed up.

 Warhammer 40,000takes this Trope and makes sweet, sweet love to it.
-All races have access to some form of armored death machine, with the exception of the Tyranids (who have a broad variety of armored death biomechanoids, but they all walk, crawl, hover, fly or slither rather than rolling).
-But it is the Imperial Guard who have access to the widest range of vehicles - from the ubiquitous Leman Russ main battle tank and Chimera armored personnel carrier/infantry fighting vehicle to the Baneblade super-heavy tank, pictured above in all its glory (yes, it really does haveeleven barrels of hellExplanation Baneblade battle cannon mounted in the turret, with a co-axial autocannon, Demolisher cannon mounted in the hull, two sponsons mounting twin-linked heavy bolters with two lascannons mounted on top of those, and a further twin-linked heavy bolter mounted in the hull.)
+All races have access to some form of armoured death machine, with the exception of the Tyranids (who have a broad variety of armoured death biomechanoids, but they all walk, crawl, hover, fly or slither rather than rolling).
+But it is the Imperial Guard who have access to the widest range of vehicles - from the ubiquitous Leman Russ main battle tank and Chimera armoured personnel carrier/infantry fighting vehicle to the Baneblade super-heavy tank (it really does haveeleven barrels of hellExplanation Baneblade battle cannon mounted in the turret, with a co-axial autocannon, Demolisher cannon mounted in the hull, two sponsons mounting twin-linked heavy bolters with two lascannons mounted on top of those, and a further twin-linked heavy bolter mounted in the hull.)
 Then there's the Shadowsword, which is basically a Baneblade chassis housing a Volcano cannon — usually the main armament of Titans the size of buildings.
 As for the other armies, the Space Marines and their Chaos counterparts (who can daemonically possess their tanks) have access to Predator tanks based on the Rhino APC along with the awesome troop transport/battle tank that is the Land Raider, while the Eldar and Tau use highly maneuverable skimmer tanks, although they tend to take their personnel carriers and turn them into tanks by adding an appropriately powerful gun that removes the capacity to carry troops.
 The Orks?
 Well, they use cobbled-together battlewagons and looted Imperial vehicles that shouldn't even be able to move, let alone fight in combat.
 The Necrons have the titanic Monolith, a horribly-beweaponed flying tomb that is ludicrously hard to kill.